Biomimetics Millisystem Lab

 Because the assembly of millimeter-sized parts can be laborious by hand, another focus of this research is on developing a low cost assembly tool for automatic assembly of the parts.
 All of this work builds on previous work done by our lab in this area of desktop rapid prototyping millirobots.

-Clicking on the kit parts in the table below gives more information on their construction or where they might be commerically available.
+Clicking on the kit parts in the table below gives more information on their construction or where they might be commercially available.
 The second table provides insight on how these kit parts could be combined to form some basic linkages common in many millirobotic systems

 crawling robot with integrated kit parts